Skip to content

 LicenseSupported DialectsMaven CentraljavadocStars

-SJF4J provides a unified JSON-semantic structural processing layer, delivering consistent and expressive APIs for parsing, navigation, transformation, and validation across data formats and native object graphs.
+SJF4J provides a unified JSON-semantic structural processing layer, offering consistent APIs for modeling (OBNT), parsing (JSON/YAML), navigating (JSON Path), patching (JSON Patch), validating (JSON Schema), and mapping (Transformation) across data formats and native object graphs.

 Install

-SJF4J requires JDK 8+ and has no external dependencies.
+SJF4J requires JDK 8+ and has no external dependencies (except for the chosen data parser).

 groovy